marmelab/react-admin/docs/ShowInDialogButton.md

 ## `label`

 The `label` prop allows you to pass a custom label to the button, instead of the default ("Show").
-It can be a string, or a React element.
+It can be a string, a I18N value, or a React element.

 ```jsx
 const ShowButton = () => (